LLNL/Caliper/doc/sphinx/MPIProfiling.rst

     MPI_Gather                        1           1   0.000020   0.000020   0.000020  0.000594

-The `profile.mpi` option is available for most built-in profiling recipes, such as `runtime-report` or `hatchet-region-profile`.
+The `profile.mpi` option is available for most built-in profiling recipes, such as `runtime-report` or `runtime-profile`.
 It shows the time spent in MPI functions within each Caliper region::

     $ CALI_CONFIG=runtime-report,profile.mpi srun -n 8 ./lulesh2.0